Org Design Guide: Building an executive accountability chart

 4. Map accountabilities

-If you read our article about how to build an effective accountability chart, you might remember the different definitions for "Accountability" and "Responsibility" in a RACI chart.
+If you read our article about how to build an effective chart, you might remember the different definitions for "Accountability" and "Responsibility" in a RACI chart.
 An accountable person "makes decisions and takes actions on the tasks", and a person who is responsible "will complete tasks".

 The early stages of any planning process will likely begin at a high level.
 For that reason, you will most likely start by mapping accountabilities initially, then allowing those accountable people to decide who from their teams will be responsible.